Arrays and Lists in SQL Server

 An Anti-Pattern

-Amazingly enough, I still occasionally see people who use or propose dynamic SQL.
+Amazingly enough, I still occasionally see people who use or propose using dynamic SQL.
 That is, something like this:

 SELECT @sql = 'SELECT ...FROM tbl WHERE col IN (' + @list + ')'

 There are all sorts of problems here.
 Risk for SQL injection.
 It makes the code more difficult to read and maintain.
 (Just imagine that this is a large query spanning fifty lines that someone wrapped in dynamic SQL only because of the list).
 Permissions can be a problem.
 It leads to cache littering.
-On top of that performance is poor.
+On top of that, performance is poor.
 Above I cautioned you that the functions I presented are not good for long lists – but they are certainly better than dynamic SQL.
 It takes SQL Server a long time to parse a long list of values for IN.

 Do absolutely not use this!